AliHasan-786/Parkinsons-Disease-Detection/README.md

 These can be installed via pip using the command:

-!pip install numpy pandas scikit-learn xgboost
+'!pip install numpy pandas scikit-learn xgboost'

 ## Data
 The dataset parkinsons.data contains biomedical voice measurements from individuals, labeled with whether they have Parkinson's disease.